Rakibrz/RzColorPickerView/README.md

 # RzColorPickerView
-The best Color Picker is here.....
-You can set using RGB value &amp; HexCode too
+The best Color Picker Library is here.....
+You can set using RGB value &amp; HexCode too use like a Photoshop Colors.

 ![screenshot](https://cloud.githubusercontent.com/assets/13728552/13277454/f522420e-daee-11e5-9b6d-b223c6b9c4c7.png)